He’s running for mayor of his Mexican city. He’s also wanted by the DEA.

 “I personally took on the task of calling those numbers to show them that I was the person they were looking for, that I was not hiding from anyone, that I had no problem,” he said.
 “Why did my photo appear on that page?”

 The DEA did not respond to questions about why it has not acted against Portillo, given his public appearances.
-An administration spokesperson, Katherine Pfaff, said she could not comment on Portillo’s case because the investigation remained open.
+An administration spokeswoman, Katherine Pfaff, said she could not comment on Portillo’s case because the investigation remained open.

 A federal arrest warrant for Portillo was issued in the Southern District of Texas in 2006, court documents show.
 Authorities implicated him in “conspiracy to possess with an intent to distribute a controlled substance.”